atirut-w/reknit/README.md

 A SysVinit-inspired init system for the Cynosure 2 kernel.

 # Using Reknit
 Simply copy `init.lua` into anywhere on your filesystem that has Cynosure 2 installed, preferably in `/sbin/init.lua`, and pass the parameter `init=path/to/init.lua` to the kernel.
+In the near future you can install the `reknit` package through UPT.

 Example configuration for CLDR:
 ```cfg